 Who created it?
 Written by Dan Fogelman (The Neighbors), who executive produces along with Alan Menken (Aladdin), Glenn Slater (The Little Mermaid), and Chris Koch (The Neighbors), who also directed the pilot

 What’s it about?
-A musical comedy fairytale about Galavant (Sasse), who lost the love of his life (Jansen) to an evil king (Omundson).
-Now, he’s out for revenge.
-Award-winning composer Menken and lyricist Slater are behind the songs, but oh boy
+Described by ABC as “a musical comedy fairytale” about Galavant (Sasse), a white knight turned drunkard after the love of his life (Jansen) runs off with an evil king (Omundson).
+Filled with a newfound sense of revenge, he sets out to reclaim what was once his.
+Award-winning composer Menken and lyricist Slater are behind the songs, but oh boy.

 First impression?
 Paul Lee described this as a cross between Spamalot and The Princess Bride, but that’s not exactly something we need in 2015.
 It looks a lot like Robin Hood: Men in Tights, except I did not laugh one time.
 Based on the response (or lack thereof) from the crowd at ABC’s Upfront presentation, I’m not alone.
 But maybe this can find the right level of camp and, therefore, an audience. — Jaimie Etkin